Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER.md

 TypeScript build in that context.
 It does not run eslint or any tests - so before building, be sure that all test are passing at the command line.

+> [!WARNING]
-:exclamation: You will need to rebuild the docker image with `docker:build` any time the source code changes.
-Be sure to stop and re-start any running Meadowlark API containers in order to see the changes.
+> You will need to rebuild the docker image with `docker:build` any
+> time the source code changes.
+Be sure to stop and re-start any running
+> Meadowlark API containers in order to see the changes.

 ### Testing the Meadowlark Image with Docker Compose